cdrage/containerfiles/bootc-k3s-master-amd64/README.md

  **PRIVATE REGISTRY:**
  If you want to pull from a private registry.
 Uncomment the "COPY auth.json /etc/ostree/auth.json" line and add your auth.json file. this auth.json file is typically found in ~/.config/containers/auth.json for podman users.
+ **Expanding your rootfs:**
+ * If you want your OS to expand it's rootfs automatically, ENABLE THIS `# RUN systemctl enable bootc-generic-growpart.service` from the Containerfile.
+ * This is disabled by default as it can be dangerous if you are not using a VM or a disk that can be expanded.
+ * This is good for situations like cloud providers, usb sticks, etc.

  **GPU:**
  * Want GPU?
 Change the FROM to `git.k8s.land/cdrage/bootc-nvidia-base-fedora` / see `bootc-nvidia-base-fedora` folder for more details.
  * GPU drivers will be built + loaded on each boot.
  * This README is outside of the scope of **how** to use GPU with k3s, but view the k3s advanced docs for more information: https://docs.k3s.io/advanced#nvidia-container-runtime-support read it thoroughly as you WILL need nvidia-device-plugin installed and modified to ensure it has runtimeClassName set.

  Notes:
  * The default user is root, and the ssh key is placed in /usr/ssh/root.keys this is enabled so we can scp / ssh and get the kubeconfig file (/etc/rancher/k3s/k3s.yaml)